-- 2.1.
-For Seniors: - 2.1.1.
-FEI Continental Championships for Seniors in any Discipline are open to NFs or regional teams within the approved limits of the appropriate continent may be organised in the uneven years. - Unless the Sport Rules of the relevant Discipline provide otherwise, at least six (6) national or regional teams must have been represented at the first Horse inspection. - 2.1.2.
+2.1.
+For Seniors:

+2.1.1.
+FEI Continental Championships for Seniors in any Discipline are open to NFs or regional teams within the approved limits of the appropriate continent may be organised in the uneven years.

+Unless the Sport Rules of the relevant Discipline provide otherwise, at least six (6) national or regional teams must have been represented at the first Horse inspection.

+- 2.1.2.
 NFs of North and South America may each organise separate FEI Continental Championships in the year following the Summer Olympic Year.
 Central American NFs may participate either in the FEI North or in the FEI South American Championships, but not in both. - 2.1.3.
 FEI Continental Championships for Seniors for the Olympic Disciplines may be organised in the years preceding the Summer Olympic Games.
 North and South American NFs may each organise such FEI Championships every year.
-The - Central American NFs may each organise such FEI Championships every year.
 The Central American NFs may participate in the FEI North or in the FEI South American Championships, but not in both. - 2.2.
 For other age categories: - 2.2.1.
 FEI Continental Championships for Youth, Junior, Pony and Children may be organised as specified in Appendix D. - 2.2.2.
 There should be a minimum representation of four (4) NFs in Europe.
 However, outside Europe, FEI Continental Championships may be held with any number of regional teams from at least two (2) NFs.
 These FEI Championships may be organised in conjunction with CIs under the conditions set forth in the Sport Rules. - 2.2.3.
 FEI Continental Championships for Young Riders, Juniors, Pony Riders and Children as well as for Endurance and Vaulting may be organised annually. - 2.2.4.
 North and South American NFs may each organise such FEI Championships every year.
-The Central American NFs and the Carib - 2.2.5. bean Islands may participate in the FEI North or in the FEI South American Championships, but not in both. - 2.2.6.
+The Central American NFs and the Caribbean Islands may participate in the FEI North or in the FEI South American Championships, but not in both. - 2.2.5.
 The title and the related medals shall be awarded to participating individuals and teams from the relevant continent in order of merit.